-Thailand is the home of many Buddhists, as you can see from the many temples throughout the country.
-You will also see Buddhist monks walking along the road sometimes, especially early in the morning.
+Thailand is the home of many Buddhists as you can see from the many temples throughout our country.
+You will also see the Buddhist monks walking along the road sometimes, especially early in the morning.
 This is normal because they are performing “Tak Bat” for the people as it is very important to their culture.
-This alms-giving ceremony is also performed in many other countries, like Laos, Cambodia, and Myanmar.
+This alms-giving ceremony is also performed in many other Southeast Asian countries like Laos, Cambodia, and Myanmar.

 What is Tak Bat?
 Alms Giving Ceremony

 “Tak Bat” is the almsgiving ceremony or morning alms ritual performed by monks for hundreds of years for spiritual redemption and is a symbiotic relationship between the monks and the Buddhist people.

 Each day, early in the morning between 5:30 a.m. and 8:30 a.m., the monks will leave the temple and walk the streets and roads to meet the people who are “alms-givers”.
 Each monk carries a large alms bowl attached to a strap that is over his shoulder.
 This bowl is used to accept anything from the people, as a monk is unable to “take” from anyone.

 The alms-givers will sit, kneel, or stand in front of the monk at the side of the street while the monk comes to accept the gifts.
 The alms givers will place their items into the monk’s bowl and pray while the monk gives a blessing to that person.

 The monk will sometimes have an assistant that helps collect alms.
 The monk will then move along the street to the next person and continue until all of the alms-givers are gone.
 They will bring the food back to the temple to share with the other monks and the underprivileged.